 It was also the reign of prejudice and labelling!

-- First of all, there was a reticence towards young American musicians: they could be considered virtuosos, but no one could imagine that their musicality would ever be equal to that of European or Russian performers.
+- First of all, there was a marked reticence towards young American musicians: they might be considered virtuosos, but no one could imagine that their musicality would ever be equal to that of European or Russian performers.

 - For a long time it was considered impossible that a pianist could excel in both Chopin and Beethoven.
 One excluded the other, and Istomin frequently included both in his recital programs.
 Invariably, at the same concert, some reviews praised his Beethoven and rejected his Chopin, while others did the opposite.